thembanifaleni/ETLTestAutomationFramework/README.md

-This is post-ETL Test project for learn purpose.
+This is post-ETL Test project for learning purpose.